facebookarchive/duckling_old/README.md

 ```

 If you really need to examine token 5 in depth, you can get the full map with `(token 5)`.

+# Contributing

+There are many ways you can help the project:

+- Use the widget in this page, and leaving some feedback when the result is not good.
+- One step further: If you notice something that does not work, you can add it in the corpus and submit a pull request.
+- One step further (we'll send you a T-Shirt): Add it in the corpus AND add/modify the rules to make it pass.
+- One step further (we'll invite you for a beer, at least!): Extend Picsou to new domains and/or new languages.

 # FAQ